How to Become a Speech Therapist in Florida

 Florida has begun offering incentives to encourage aspiring speech-language pathologists to take jobs in the state’s school system.
 The Florida Department of Education’s Bureau of Exceptional Education and Student Services offers an SLP tuition support program to provide financial assistance to cover the cost of a master’s degree for those who agree to work in a Florida public school for a minimum of two years in exchange for every academic year of tuition support.
-For a two-year master’s program, this would mean committing to four years of practice within the school system.
+For a two-year master’s program, this means committing to four years of practice within the school system.

 Speech language pathologists are not only in high demand in the state’s public school system, but they also fill critical roles in Pre-K early intervention, healthcare and rehabilitation centers.
 It’s no surprise that in 2023, the US Bureau of Labor Statistics reported that Florida had the fifth highest employment level of speech-language pathologists (SLPs) in the nation.

+Like other states, Florida requires that speech therapists have a license to maintain high standards of treatment.
 Your SLP license will be issued once you have qualified through education, supervised professional experience and examination.

 Follow these steps to become a speech therapist in Florida by earning your SLP license through the Florida Board of Speech-Language Pathology & Audiology: